 This moist cornbread is an easy recipe that was inspired by a Mennonite cookbook.
-The simple corn bread is made extra delicious with the crispy edges from being baked in a cast iron skillet!
-See below the recipe card for step by step photos.
+The simple corn bread is made extra delicious with the crispy edges from being baked in a cast iron skillet and is my go-to side for a steaming bowl of homemade chili on a cold winter evening.
+See below the recipe card for step by step photos and notes.

 As an Amazon Associate I may earn from qualifying purchases.
 Follow along for more Amish and Mennonite recipes and feel free to leave a rating and comment in the comment section below!

 Cast Iron skillet corn bread

 - Cast Iron Skillet (linked below)

 - Mixing bowl (linked below)

 - 1 1/4 cup fine yellow corn meal

 - 1/2 cup shredded cheddar cheese